 What CPU is best for color grading and editing in DaVinci Resolve?

 The best CPU for Resolve depends primarily on how much GPU power you have in your system.
-If you have a single GPU, then even a mid-range CPU is going to be just fine, but if you have two or three GPUs you will see a performance boost when using a higher-end processor.
+If you have a single GPU, then even a mid-range CPU like the AMD Ryzen 5000 series is going to be just fine, but if you have two or three GPUs you will see a performance boost when using a higher-end processor.

-Overall, however, the AMD Threadripper 3rd Generation CPUs give the best performance in DaVinci Resolve, although the Intel X-series processors are terrific for their price.
+Overall, however, the AMD Threadripper 3rd Generation CPUs give the best performance in DaVinci Resolve, although the AMD Ryzen 5000 series processors are terrific for their price.

 What CPU is best for Fusion?

 Fusion was integrated into DaVinci Resolve relatively recently, and currently is quite a bit different than the rest of Resolve.
 Here, you are better off with a CPU that has a high frequency than one with a lot of cores.
-In fact, the AMD Ryzen 9 3900X will easily match or outperform any Intel X-series or AMD Threadripper CPU.
+In fact, even the AMD Ryzen 7 5800X will easily match or outperform any Intel X-series or AMD Threadripper CPU.

 Do more CPU cores make DaVinci Resolve faster?

 To a certain extent, more cores should improve performance, although more complex projects with OpenFX and noise reduction will often be influenced more by the performance of your GPU(s) than your processor.
 In addition, Resolve is in many ways a collection of different software packages combined together and some (like Fusion) much prefer a CPU with higher per-core performance than one with a lot of cores.

 Keep in mind that core count is just one of many different specifications that affect performance.
 Because of this, we highly recommend that you look at straight benchmark performance for different CPUs rather than trying to pick a CPU based on core count (or any other specification) alone.

 Full benchmark and test data available in our article: